b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 equal to 1.
 Yet it is not, as it only measures the spread of the points around an imaginary straight line.
 Moreover, correlation is sensitive to [outliers](https://en.wikipedia.org/wiki/Outlier).
-In **Figure D** the X and Y variables appear not to be associated at all.
+In **Figure D** the X and Y variables appear not to be associated at all (for X = 8, Y can take any value).
 Again, in the perfect world the correlation coefficient should be equal to 0.
-Still, the outlier on far right (that in real life may have occurred by a typographical error) pumps it up to 0.82 (or what we could call a very strong correlation).
+Still, the outlier on the far right (that in real life may have occurred by a typographical error) pumps it up to 0.82 (or what we could call a very strong correlation).
 Lesson to be learned here, don't trust the numbers, and whenever you can draw a scatter plot to double check them.
 And remember, ["All models are wrong, but some are useful"](https://en.wikipedia.org/wiki/All_models_are_wrong).

 Other pitfalls are also possible.
 For instance, imagine you measured body and